 As the dust settles on the Annual Planning season, many mid market CEOs now face the challenge of how to achieve and maintain alignment to the company goals across the organization for the entire year.
 For everyone on your executive team, this job should never end.
 And, as CEO, you are the driver, the one person who can have the single greatest impact on your team’s focus and alignment throughout the year.
+Aligning employee goals with company goals is a continuous process to ensure that you don't have wasted, or duplicate, effort when running your business.

 How do you align employees with company goals?